-Moving into 2013 technology managers, IT leaders, and business unit leaders must collaborate to determine how much “mobile” their organization needs, and how to enable it.
-At Cognitive Technologies, we use Performance DNA to help our client organizations identify the outcomes they must deliver, opportunities to use mobile technologies either to replace or support desktop applications, and the best ways to achieve success.
+Moving into 2013 – technology managers, IT leaders, and business unit leaders must collaborate to determine how much “mobile” their organization needs, and how to enable it.
+A tool/method introduced to me by a consulting firm, called Performance DNA , assisted me in many projects to help our client organizations identify the outcomes they must deliver, opportunities to use mobile technologies either to replace or support desktop applications, and the best ways to achieve success.
 The resulting mobile technology roadmap provides answers to the “what,” “when,” and “how” questions surrounding the introduction and appropriate application of mobile technology.

 How do you determine your mobile strategy?
 What techniques have worked for you?

 […] How will the trend towards mobile affect you?
 Do you have a mobile strategy?
 That’s a question that’s being pondered over at Fear No Project. […]

 Excellent point.
 In 2013 using mobile technologies in your business will be essential.
 We have implemented some great mobile apps and the benefits have exceeded our expectations.